 Derivatives can be designated to hedge the exposure to variability in future cash flows resulting from a recognised asset or liability or highly probable forecast transaction.
-Adjustments in the fair value of the effective portion of a derivative that has been designated as a cash flow hedge and that meets the conditions for cash flow hedge accounting are recognised in the cash flow hedge reserve as a separate component of shareholders' equity.
-The portion of the gain or loss on the hedging instrument that is considered to be ineffective, is recognised in the statement of profit or loss.
-The measurement of the hedged item, which is designated as part of a cash flow hedge, does not change.
+Adjustments in the fair value of the effective portion of a derivative that were designated as a cash flow hedge and that met the conditions for cash flow hedge accounting were recognised in the cash flow hedge reserve as a separate component of shareholders' equity.
+The portion of the gain or loss on the hedging instrument that was considered to be ineffective, was recognised in the statement of profit or loss.
+The measurement of the hedged item, which was designated as part of a cash flow hedge, was not changing.

-If the forecast transaction leads to the recognition of an asset or a liability, the accumulated gains and losses on the derivative that were previously recognised in the cash flow hedge reserve are amortised to profit or loss until maturity of the acquired asset or liability.
+If the forecast transaction led to the recognition of an asset or a liability, the accumulated gains and losses on the derivative that were previously recognised in the cash flow hedge reserve are amortised to profit or loss until maturity of the acquired asset or liability.

-If the hedging instrument expires or is sold or terminated, or no longer meets the conditions for hedge accounting, the accumulated all gains and losses that were included in the cash flow hedge reserve remain in the cash flow hedge reserve within other comprehensive income until the expected transaction occurs.
+If the hedging instrument expired or was sold or terminated, or no longer met the conditions for hedge accounting, all accumulated gains and losses that were included in the cash flow hedge reserve remained in the cash flow hedge reserve within other comprehensive income until the expected transaction occurs.

-If the hedged transaction is no longer expected to occur, the accumulated gains and losses recognised in other comprehensive income are directly taken to profit or loss.
+If the hedged transaction was no longer expected to occur, the accumulated gains and losses recognised in other comprehensive income were directly taken to profit or loss.